taliBerman5/sortProgram/README.md

 # Sort CSV File

 There are three algorithms to sort data from sample.csv file based on the `data` field
-* step1: Sorts the data without limitations
+* step1: Sort without limitations
 * step2: Can only Process up to 2000 records at a time
 * step3: Same limitation as in step2 but there are several servers to speed-up time

+The three algorithms creates an output file `sorting-step{n}` with the sorted data.
+In addition, `sorting-step{n}_process_time' file is created that holds the execution time for each algorithm.

 ## Installations
 On Ubuntu